turingschool/mod-0-curriculum/session1/index.md

   * Record new vocab in Turing Notebook

 #### Take great notes (during the lesson)
-* Turing Notebook: Start now with handwritten notes
+* Notebook: Start now with handwritten notes
 * Visual organization: Colors/markers/pens/stickies
 * Diagrams: Draw out everything your instructors draw on board
 * KEY ideas: Focus on main concepts, write in your own words